GuidesError FixesWindows Update Error 0xc1900223

 Common Questions Answered

 The error occurs if the PC cannot connect to the Microsoft Update servers.
-This may occur if you have manually or with a specialized program blocked Microsoft server addresses that could have also modified the Windows hosts file.
+It may happen if you have manually or with a specialized program blocked Microsoft server addresses that could have also modified the Windows hosts file.

 Network problems, outdated DNS cache data, connection issues with the Microsoft update server, damaged system files, corrupted data in the catroot2, and SoftwareDistribution or the Windows update service are inactive.